katsuya245126/states-rest-api/README.md

 ## Usage

-The API is accessible at the following base URL: `TO BE ADDED`
+The API is accessible at the following base URL: [https://states-rest-api.glitch.me/](https://states-rest-api.glitch.me/)

 ## Endpoints